 This cookware is a pretty hard tie with our winner, with the only thing really being the tiebreaker being that I like the looks less.

-These are still incredibly high quality pieces of copper cookware, with a similar variety; the main difference here is the addition of the steamer pan to the big sauce pot, which is great to have.
+These are still incredibly high-quality pieces of copper cookware, with a similar variety; the main difference here is the addition of the steamer pan to the big sauce pot, which is great to have.
+I also liked that this set offers a professional stockpot.
 The lids are nice glass, though I find the bulbs instead of looped handles a bit awkward to use; I’m really not a fan of them at all, as they heat up and make it more difficult to use oven mitts to pick them up.

 Overall you can’t go wrong with this set.
 The variety is great without any of the chaff a lot of bigger sets provide, and while I like the look a lot less than the Calphalon set above, it still doesn’t look too bad.